alihussainzawriya2007/Connect4AI/README.md

 # Connect4AI
-Connect 4 Game, Implemented Server In Python, GUI in js.
-Also AI opponent
+Connect 4 Game, implemented in Python, GUI in pygame.
+AI opponent based on minmax.